manticoresoftware/manticoresearch/manual/Searching/Spell_correction.md

 The Fuzzy Search feature allows for more flexible matching by accounting for slight variations or misspellings in the search query.
 It works similarly to a normal `SELECT` SQL statement or a `/search` JSON request but provides additional parameters to control the fuzzy matching behavior.

+> NOTE: The `fuzzy` option requires [Manticore Buddy](../Installation/Manticore_Buddy.md).
+If it doesn't work, make sure Buddy is installed.

 ## General syntax

 ### SQL